-We've trimmed down the cohort to include only companies which meet Beauhurst's indicators of high growth – that is, those we're likely to see flying high in the future.
-Of those 26 companies, one has already exited: Fing, which develops an app that provides security for IoT devices, was acquired by cybcersecurity firm Domotz.
+We’ve trimmed down the cohort to include only companies which meet Beauhurst’s indicators of high growth – those we’re likely to see flying high in the future.
+Of those 26 companies, one has already exited: Fing, which develops an app that provides security for IoT devices, was acquired by cybersecurity firm Domotz.

-As you'd expect, most of these firms operate in tech, and they've raised £142m in equity investment between them.
+As you’d expect, most of these firms are tech-based, and they’ve raised £142m in equity investment between them.
 At least five of these companies – ROLI, Audio Analytic, Ultrahaptics, Kino-mo, and 3-Legged Thing – also attended CES last year.
-For more detail on each take a look at 2017's post on the show.
-In the meantime – here's our pick of the newcomers.
+For more detail on each take a look at 2017’s post on the show.
+In the meantime – here’s our pick of the newcomers.

 VR is set to be big at CES, and Teslasuit has created a full-body, haptic virtual reality suit.
-Designed for use with VR kits, according to the company its suit can mimic temperatures from 20-40°C, and stimulate various muscle groups simultaneously.
+Designed for use with VR kits, its suit can allegedly mimic temperatures from 20-40°C, and stimulate different muscle groups simultaneously.

 Teslasuit is not yet five years old, and it remains to be seen if the gear can live up to predictions.
-With no equity investment taken, Tesla Studios' previous projects include Toothscan, a dental product for home diagnostics which launched (but failed to secure funding) on IndieGoGo.
+Tesla Studios’ previous projects include Toothscan, a dental product for home diagnostics which launched (but failed to secure funding) on IndieGoGo.

 Always wanted to throw your phone off a building?
 Now you can.
 Mous has created a patent-pending phone case that can withstand drops from more than 45 feet (onto concrete).
-It's shock-, throw-, and child-proof, and currently on sale: prices range from just under £30 to £44.99.
+It’s shock-, throw-, and child-proof, and currently on sale: prices range from £29.99 to £44.99.

 Mous has raised just £150k via equity investment, which it did through Angels Den in 2015.
 The rest of its cash comes from almost $2.5m of non-equity crowdfunding, with over 50,000 backers contributing.
 Mous is now looking further afield for inspiration, with other tech accessories reportedly in the offing for this year.

-Created by Dr. Jason McKeown, Neurovalens' Modius is designed to help consumers lose weight by stimulating the hypothalamus with a small electrical pulse.
-This signals increased physical activity to the rest of the brain (even where there is none), which in turn tells the body to lose fat: carrying it around whilst exercising is inefficient.
+Created by Dr. Jason McKeown, Neurovalens‘ Modius is designed to help consumers lose weight by stimulating the hypothalamus with a small electrical pulse.
+This signals increased physical activity to the rest of the brain, which in turn tells the body to lose fat, as carrying it around whilst exercising is inefficient.
 Modius is available without a prescription, and is intended for long-term use.
 The device currently retails at £369.